Soundtracks for the Blind: Background and recording

 The production of Soundtracks for the Blind relied heavily on these archival sources, some dating back to 1981.
 Gira moved to Atlanta, Georgia and employed the Sonic Solutions mastering program to assemble the material, combining new performances with old loops, field recordings, and fragments of earlier work.
-Through techniques such as looping, reversing, cross-fading, and layering, he sought to create what he described as an "immersive universe" that encompassed the breadth of Swans' stylistic evolution.
+Through techniques such as looping, reversing, cross-fading, and layering, he sought to create what he described as an "immersive universe" that encompassed the depth of Swans's stylistic evolution.
 The album introduced new collaborators, including Larry Mullins on percussion and vibraphone, Vudi of American Music Club on guitar, and Joe Goldring of Toiling Midgets.
 Bill Rieflin had previously appeared on The Great Annihilator and would go on to contribute to Soundtracks for the Blind.

 Musical style

 Overview

-Soundtracks for the Blind is regarded by journalists as Swans' most experimental and avant-garde work.
+Soundtracks for the Blind is regarded by journalists as Swans's most experimental and avant-garde work.
 It resists straightforward genre classification; critics characterized it as post-rock and drone music.
 Sources also described it as a blend between post-rock, drone, ambient, industrial, folk, techno, gothic rock, and musique concrète.
 Stereogums Aaron Lariviere compared its sound to that of Godspeed You!
 Black Emperor, and, according to Ondarock critic Claudio Fabretti, combines avant-garde electronic elements reminiscent of Klaus Schulze with extended guitar passages that alternate between ambient textures and distorted noise.
 AllMusic's Ned Raggett wrote that the album ranges "from raging electric music in extreme to the gentlest of acoustic strums".

 Soundtracks for the Blind contains twenty-six tracks and lasts over 141 minutes, making it the longest studio release in the Swans catalog.
 Its themes have been described as encompassing hopelessness, oppression, submissiveness, lust, and shame, and it is considered thematically devastating, encompassing, in the words of Thom Jurek of the Metro Times, the "darkness of the entire world".
 Musically, many of the songs are instrumental compositions.
 Several tracks are reworkings of earlier Swans, Gira, or Jarboe compositions, adapted into new arrangements for the album.
 Writing for Audio, Kurt B. Reighler noted that the album avoided conventional verse–chorus structures in favor of experiments with timbre and juxtaposition, citing the transition from "Her Mouth Is Filled with Honey" into "Blood Section" and the "twisted howl" of Jarboe's vocals on "Hypogirl" as notable examples.
 Andrew Lewandowski of Chronicles of Chaos also noticed that each track differs markedly from the one preceding it.
 These non-traditional structures led to critics and Gira himself describing it less as a traditional rock album than as a "soundtrack" to imagined films.